kdenhartog/aries-rfcs/concepts/0051-dkms/trustee_protocols.md

 1. All messages will use a standard [DIDComm Envelope](../../features/0019-encryption-envelope/README.md).

 ## Messages and Structures
 Messages are formatted as JSON.
-All binary encodings use base64url.
+All binary encodings use base64url with no padding.
 All messages include the following fields:

 1. *version* \<string\>: The semantic version of the message data format.